 Bolivian food in Cochabamba

 Bolivian food is a very diverse cuisine.
-It has many influences, but its core is indigenous with some additions from the Spaniard colonization, that came from the Peruvian side (remember that Bolivia used to be part of Peru), but there are also some dishes like Tucumanas and Salteñas that are a big influence of the north of Argentina, precisely from Salta and Tucumán.
+It has many influences, but its core is indigenous with some additions from the Spaniard colonization, that came from the Peruvian side, but there are also some dishes like Tucumanas and Salteñas that are a big influence of the north of Argentina, precisely from Salta and Tucumán.

 Ajíes which are soups based on pepper with different meats or pasta.
 Ají is the name in Peru and Bolivia to name peppers, and the soups got their name after them.

 The city of Cochabamba

 After Once I arrived in Cochabamba, I got introduced to Waldo Soria, a passionate of the Bolivian food.
 He and his wife, Melany, took me to the local markets to explore them.
 I have to say that I was overwhelmed with all this richness that I saw and smelled in those markets.